5-Day Oregon Bucket List Tour Details

 The Coast Range, Tillamook Cheese, & the Pacific Ocean

 This morning we’ll travel over the Coast Range – a noticeable shift from those mighty Cascades! – for our first encounter with the Pacific Ocean in the aptly named Pacific City.
 Along what’s known as the Three Capes Loop, we’ll have sweeping views of the ocean and a chance to hit the trails,or battle our way to the top of sand dunes!

 We’ll stop in at the Oregon icon Tillamook Cheese Factory for tasty sample before heading north on famous Highway 101 around Nehalem Bay and up and over Neahkahnie Mountain, looking out over the endless ocean.
 Numerous state parks along this rugged section of coastline invite exploration as we near Cannon Beach, our home for the next two nights.
 We’ll have plenty of opportunities over the next two days to walk the beach, soak up a sunset, and stock up on saltwater taffy!

 Walking Distances: 5 to 6 miles (900′ elevation gain)

 – 3 –

-Day 4: Oregon Coast & Cannon Beach
+Day 4: The Oregon Coast

-Staying put in Cannon Beach today, your guide will provide hiking options and plenty of local recommendations, including a chance to walk in the footsteps of Lewis & Clark, who walked over Tillamook Head (now Ecola State Park) in 1805.
-A pub lunch may be your introduction to craft brewing, and galleries and shops offer plenty of coastal diversions for a relaxing day off the road.
-Get sand between your toes today with a walk to picturesque Haystack Rock.
+Get sand between your toes with a stroll to picturesque Haystack Rock or take a chance to walk in the footsteps of Lewis & Clark at Ecola State Park, where they traversed over Tillamook Head in 1805.
+A pub lunch may be your introduction to the region’s craft breweries, and galleries and shops offer plenty of coastal diversions for a leisurely day off the road.

 – 4 –